rlemon/Notifier.js/README.md

 #Notifier.js
 **Gnome type non-blocking notifications.**

-Currently I am only reasing the single file version.
+Currently I am only releasing the single file version.
 Images and CSS are contained within the JavaScript code.

 In the future I will give you a split up version, with seperate CSS and JavaScript files as well as the source Images, However if you are intuitive enough you should be able to split this all out.